OneFourthLabs/CoViD19-Bot-Server/README.md

 This repo contains the source code and data for the `CoViD-19 Bot` backend.
 This includes the chatbot Dialogflow WebHook, data retrieving/processing scripts and daily data.

-- The public chatbot can be found here: [CoViD19 Bot - AI4Bharat](https://covid19.ai4bharat.org/)
+- The public chatbot can be found here: [CoViD19 Bot - AI4Bharat](https://covid19.ai4bharat.org/chatbot.html)
-- The chatbot data (intents, entities) can be found here: [CoViD19-Bot-Dialogflow-Data](https://github.com/OneFourthLabs/CoViD19-Bot-Dialogflow-Data)

 ## Hosting on GCP